Most innovative countries

 The Netherlands

-The Dutch are the best country in terms of income from intellectual property, while they rank very low in the percentage of science and engineering graduates.
-They also struggle with the ratio of teachers to students in secondary education, which they compensate for by being the third most creative country online.
+The Low Countries are the best in terms of income from intellectual property, while they rank very low in the percentage of science and engineering graduates.
+They also struggle in terms of teacher–student ratio in secondary education and infrastructure, which they compensate for by being the best country for online creativity.

 Germany